pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

   For example, `/concourse/:team_name/:cred_name` or `/concourse/:team_name/:pipeline_name/:cred_name`.

 ##  Using credhub-interpolate
-The [credhub-interpolate][credhub-interpolate] task can only be used with Credhub.
+The [credhub-interpolate][credhub-interpolate] task can only be used with CredHub.

 **If using Concourse 5.x+, It is recommended to use the [prepare-tasks-with-secrets][prepare-tasks-with-secrets] task instead.**